syamjir/fraction-utils/README.md

 # FRACTION-UTILS

-`fraction-utils` is a JavaScript library that provides functionality for rounding numbers, validating fractions,simplify fraction,check if a number is an integer,Convert an improper fraction to a mixed number and converting between decimal and fraction formats.
+`fraction-utils` is a JavaScript library that provides functionality for rounding numbers, validating fractions,simplify fraction,check if a number is an integer,Convert an improper fraction to a mixed number,Convert decimal number to mixed number and converting between decimal and fraction formats.
 This package is useful for applications that need to perform accurate fractional and decimal arithmetic.

 ## Features